Azadî Battalion: Operations with the SNA

 The Azadî Battalion became part of the Syrian National Army in 2016 and took part in Operation Euphrates Shield against the Islamic State of Iraq and the Levant.
 In course of that campaign, it fought at Jarablus, Azaz and al-Bab.
-In March 2017, Azad Shabo stated that his militia was supporting the deployment of Rojava Peshmerga to Syria.
+In March 2017, Azad Shabo stated that his militia was supporting the deployment of Peshmerga Roj to Syria.

 In September 2017, someone attempted to assassinate Azad Shabo by placing a bomb under his car, though the explosive device was found and destroyed before it could harm anyone.
 In early 2018, the Azadî Battalion participated in Operation Olive Branch, causing the pro-PYD Hawar News Agency to claim that Azad Shabo's men acted as "mercenaries" for the Kurdish National Council and Turkey.
 On the other side, Azad Shabo accused the YPG of being "agents of the Syrian regime" and said that the campaign would not end before Afrin had been captured from the YPG.
 In another interview, he further stated that "Afrin will return to the arms of the Syrian revolution and will win back the rights of its people.
-The YPG is no different from Assad’s regime.
+The YPG was no different from Assad’s regime.
 They have both practiced tyranny and murder against Kurds.
 Operation Olive Branch will liberate Afrin's inhabitants."
 An Azadî Battalion commander accused Iran of increasing its presence through proxy militias in southeastern Aleppo in October 2018, claiming that said militias were lawless and not loyal to Syrian authorities.

 In late 2019, the Azadî Battalion took part in the Turkish offensive into north-eastern Syria.